aigarashi/ocaml_of_michelson/README.md

 * The produced ocaml code should typecheck but we make loose assumptions about the types of instructions (e.g., `string` and `address` are identified, `compare` can be applied to any type, and so on).
 So, a potential bug of the translator may be overlooked.

+* Some overloaded instructions (at least `MAP`) can't be handled properly even with loose checking.